muratk5n/thirdwave/en/README.md

 and sent them to Donbas which created an opening for UKR to exploit.
 That shortage is now being fixed with partial mobilisation.

-IMO at the end RU will take what they were aiming for, no matter what...
+In the end IMO RU will take what they were aiming for, no matter what...
 The only question is how many people die in between now and then.
 And let's not forget the cost is higher on the UKR side.